 The Afro Caribbean Millennium Centre (ACMC) is a multi-faceted organisation based in Birmingham.
 It operates a community radio station New Style Radio, a Social Welfare section, a Design service and the Three Continents One History research project that examines the role that Birmingham played in the Transatlantic Slave Trade.

-Arch is a Registered Charity based in Stoke-on-Trent, part of the Staffordshire Housing Group, providing accommodation and support services for a wide range of people in Staffordshire and East Cheshire.
+Arch is part of the Staffordshire Housing Group providing accommodation and support services for a wide range of people in Staffordshire and East Cheshire including a range of support, accommodation or both options for people who are experiencing or have experienced domestic abuse.

 They connect with people at difficult times in their lives.